-- Diné language will be conducted after admission notification.
-Each student will be informed when their exams will be scheduled after the admission notification. - 4.
+- 1. All requirements in General Admissions - 2.
 Must have a GPA of 3.0 in an undergraduate degree.

-Master of Science in Management of Information System
+Master of Science in Management of Information Systems (Online)

 - 1. All requirements in General Admissions - 2.
-Must have a GPA of 2.75 in undergraduate degree in Information System or related applied computing discipline. - 3.
-Possess an aptitude for knowledge in Information Systems (IS) discipline. - 4.
+Must have a GPA of 2.75 in undergraduate degree in Information Systems or related applied computing discipline. - 3.
+Possess an aptitude for knowledge in the Information Systems (IS) discipline. - 4.
 Possess an aptitude for success in an online learning environment - 5.
 Exhibits the ability to make a positive contribution to the NTU online learning community.